tatobari/hx711py/README.md

 ------------
 The source code can be found in src/main.py

-For compiling and running through the command line, python3 is necessary.
+For compiling and running through the command line, python3 is necessary, therefore pip3 is required to install the following dependencies.

 Other dependencies include:
  - PyQt5 (included in python3 installation)
  - RPi.GPIO
  - Git
+ - pigpio

 Installation
 ------------